melt-umn/Abella-AG-Interface/interface/notes.md

   displaying the raw Abella proof state.
 This might be helpful for debugging, especially if it showed both proof states.
 It could be something like `Set interface_debug (true | false).`
+- It would be nice to have functions show as `fun(args) = result` rather than as as relation `fun <args> result`.
+- I'm having problems with parsing in `fromAbella` if I include abbreviated hypotheses.
+We could just disallow abbreviation;
+  alternatively, we could change the command `abbrev H "text".` into `abbrev H "'text'".`  By quoting the text, we turn it into something which can't be mistaken for a normal metaterm, and thus we can allow abbreviation.
+We would, of course, remove our added quotes for the display back.
+Alternatively, we could track abbreviated hypotheses and abbreviate them ourselves rather than actually abbreviating them with Abella.
+This might make some of the automation we are thinking about go easier.